Menopause Weight Gain - Why It Happens and What Actually Works

 While falling oestrogen levels play a major role, menopause-related weight gain is driven by a combination of hormonal, metabolic, and lifestyle changes.

-Hormonal Shifts Change Fat Distribution As oestrogen levels drop, the body tends to store more fat around the abdomen instead of the hips and thighs.
-This “menopause belly fat” is not just about appearance—it’s metabolically active and increases risk for heart disease and type 2 diabetes.
+As oestrogen levels drop, the body tends to store more fat around the abdomen instead of the hips and thighs.
+This “menopause belly fat” is not just about appearance—it’s metabolically active and increases the risk for heart disease and type 2 diabetes.

-Muscle Loss.
 Starting in your 30s, muscle mass gradually declines at a rate of around 3-8% per decade.
 This process accelerates during menopause.
 Since muscle burns more energy than fat, losing it slows your metabolism.
 You may need fewer calories than you did a decade ago—even if your activity level hasn’t changed.

-Insulin Sensitivity Declines Research shows that menopause can reduce your cells’ sensitivity to insulin, leading to higher insulin levels and greater fat storage, particularly around the midsection.
+Research shows that menopause can reduce your cells’ sensitivity to insulin, leading to higher insulin levels and greater fat storage, particularly around the midsection.

-Lifestyle Factors Add Up Many women become less active due to joint pain, work/family demands, or fatigue.
+Many women become less active due to joint pain, work/family demands, or fatigue.
 Sleep disruption from night sweats can also increase hunger hormones (ghrelin) and reduce satiety hormones (leptin), further promoting weight gain.

-What Actually Works: A Dietitian’s Menopause weight loss Action Plan
+What Actually Works: A Dietitian’s Menopause Weight Loss Action Plan

 Forget drastic detoxes or extreme calorie cuts.
 The most effective approach to managing menopause weight gain is a targeted, sustainable lifestyle plan.